wiremock/wiremock.org/_site/docs/request-matching.md

 ---
-description: WireMock supports matching of requests to stubs and verification queries using the following attributes.
+description: Match requests to stubs and verify queries using request attributes.
 ---

 # Matching and filtering HTTP requests in WireMock

 WireMock enables flexible definition of a mock APIs by supporting rich matching of incoming requests.
+You can make use of WireMock's in-built match operators, or set up [custom matching](./extending-wiremock.md#custom-request-matchers).

 Stub matching and verification queries can use the following request attributes:

 - URL